Hookup culture: Risks

 Some studies have found that students, both men and women, overwhelmingly regret their hookups.
 In one, 77% of students regretted their hookups, and in another, 78% of women and 72% of men who had uncommitted vaginal, anal, and/or oral sex regretted the experience.
 Intercourse that occurred less than 24 hours after meeting and those that took place only one time are the most likely to be regretted.
 Men were more likely to be sorry for having used another person, and women regretted the experience because they felt they had been used.
 While women usually felt worse after a hookup than men do, 39% of men expressed extreme regret, shame, and frustration with themselves about their hookup experiences.

 Other studies found that many college students do not regret their hookup experiences.
 Wade interviewed many women and men who were enthusiastic about their hookup experiences.
 Vrangalova and Ong's study documented that students who had a stable personality orientation towards casual sex reported a heightened sense of well-being after experiencing casual sex.
+In Owen and Fincham's study, "Both men and women reported that their emotional reactions to hookups were more positive than negative".
+Fielder and Carey's study of hookups among female college students found that "participants enjoyed their most recent hookups ... and indicated a low level of regret".

 Some research shows that hookup regret is gendered, with women tending to regret hooking up much more than men do.
 According to one study of 832 college students, 26% of women and 50% of men reported positive emotional reactions following a hookup, and 49% of women and 26% of men reported negative reactions following a hookup.
 According to one study, there are at least four explanations for why women may regret hookups more than men.
 They may have different attitudes towards relationships, hooking up, and sex; there may be differences in sexual initiation and agency within hookups; there may be differences in the frequency of orgasm within hookups; and there may be differences in perceived inequality in orgasms during hookups.
 Other studies, such as Vrangalova and Ong, found no gender difference.